Tuesday, May 21, 2013

 A. Advocacy and Use of Contraceptives

 Yup, you're reading this correctly.
 If you advocate/use contraceptives, you've likely created self-defeating logic.
 Sex is no longer fulfilling both of its purposes.
-Sex between a man and woman naturally unites them as one, and also generates a possibility for procreation.
+Sex between a man and woman naturally unites them as one and also generates a possibility for procreation.
 When you remove the second as a possibility, sex becomes no more than an act which unites two people.
 It's easy to slip that into the second definition above.
 Same sex couples can easily participate in sex that is only oriented towards uniting individuals.
 However, they cannot participate in a sexual act that causes reproduction (barring entry of a third party).
 I'll go ahead and say it, contraceptives are the #1 reason that same sex marriage and abortion are viable options in the United States.
 Both are logical ends after its widespread use.

 B. Accepting Divorce as a Viable Solution to Marital Issues